efficios/libside/doc/rfc-side-abi.md

 ## Genesis

-The SIDE ABI and libside library learn from the user feedback about experience with LTTng-UST and Linux kernel tracepoints, and therefore they introduce significant changes (and vast simplifications) to the way instrumentation is done compared to LTTng-UST and Linux kernel tracepoints.
+The SIDE instrumentaion ABI and libside library learn from the user feedback about experience with LTTng-UST and Linux kernel tracepoints, and therefore they introduce significant changes (and vast simplifications) to the way instrumentation is done compared to LTTng-UST and Linux kernel tracepoints.

+Here is a list of pre-existing userspace instrumentation facilities along with a discussion of their pros/cons:

 - Linux kernel User Events ABI
   - Exposes a stable ABI allowing applications to register their event